FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 : To-hit rolls of 6 inflict two hits.

 Well-Armed (1)
-: Once each turn, may reroll all results of 1 on a single to-hit roll.
+: Once each turn, may reroll all 1s when rolling to hit.

 {pagebreak}